MLGB3/buildout.mlgb/WHEREIS.md

 ### reindex.sh

 This will run the reindexing process that is scheduled via cron.
+Log files will be deposited in *parts/jobs* while many data files will be created in *parts/index*

 ### mlgbctl start | restart | stop | startnoindex